tommyrharper/rareskills-work/week7/README.md

 ### RareSkills Riddles: Overmint3 (Double voting or msg.sender spoofing)

-- Is this really what I was supposed to do (just buy from a bunch of addresses and transfer)?
+- [x] Is this really what I was supposed to do (just buy from a bunch of addresses and transfer)?
 Seems to easy.
   - There is reentrancy if the `require(!msg.sender.isContract(), "no contracts");` check can be bypassed, is this possible? - I tried using the constructor, but then `IERC721Receiver` couldn't be invoked.
   - [See the code here](https://github.com/tommyrharper/solidity-riddles/blob/main/test/Overmint3.js)

 ### RareSkills Riddles: Democracy (Double voting or msg.sender spoofing)

-- Not sure if I over complicated this one:
+- [x] Not sure if I over complicated this one:
   - I had a contract that produces replicas of itself in the `receive` function
   - [See the code here](https://github.com/tommyrharper/solidity-riddles/blob/main/contracts/Democracy.sol)
   - Also why doesn't `await victimContract.connect(attackerWallet).safeTransferFrom(attackerWallet.address, attackerContract.address, 0);` in [the tests](https://github.com/tommyrharper/solidity-riddles/blob/main/test/Democracy.js).

 ### Ethernaut #13 Gatekeeper 1

-- In terms of the gas calculation I used some trial and error
+- [x] In terms of the gas calculation I used some trial and error
   - How would I calculate it precisely?
   - [See the code here](./ethernaut-13-gatekeeper/src/GatekeeperOne.sol)
+  - [ ] What I did was okay - but try using a debugger/etherscan